 The fact is that Traveler’s Checks become more inconvenient to use in China, particularly in the smaller cities and in local Chinese hotels.
 So don’t rely on Traveler’s Checks.

-If you are lucky to cash your Travleler’s checks, you will find the advantage of it is obvious: you can always void them if they are lost.
+If you are lucky to cash your Traveler’s checks, you will find the advantage of it is obvious: you can always void them if they are lost.
 Keep your exchange slip; you will need it when buying back your home currency.
 We recommend you use only Traveler’s Checks issued by major financial organizations such as American Express and Visa.
-But note, cash, particularly in form of U.S. dollar is easier to use than Travelers Checks.
+But note, cash, particularly in the form of U.S. dollars is easier to use than Traveler's Checks.

 - U.S. Currency (or Canadian dollar)

-Cash advance service is not commonly available in China, so you need to bring cash with you.
+Your busy tour schedule may not be convenient for you to find ATMs for cash advancement, you need to bring some cash with you.
 Please note: foreign coins are not acceptable in China.
 All paper bills should be complete, not badly worn and free from graffiti.
 Partial, badly worn or defaced bills will not be accepted by local vendors.